ROCm/rpp/docs/index.rst

   :description: ROCm Performance Primitives (RPP) documentation and API reference library
   :keywords: RPP, ROCm, Performance Primitives, documentation

-.. _rocm-pp:

 ********************************************************************
-ROCm Performance Primitives (RPP) documentation
+ROCm Performance Primitives documentation
 ********************************************************************

-AMD ROCm Performance Primitives (RPP) library is a comprehensive, high-performance computer vision library for AMD processors that have `HIP`, `OpenCL`, or `CPU` backends.
+AMD ROCm Performance Primitives (RPP) is a comprehensive, high-performance computer vision library for AMD processors that have HIP, OpenCL, or CPU backends.
 For more information, refer to :doc:`./what-is-rpp`

-The code is open and hosted at `https://github.com/ROCm/rpp <https://github.com/ROCm/rpp>`_.
+Our code is open and hosted at `https://github.com/ROCm/rpp <https://github.com/ROCm/rpp>`_.

 The RPP documentation is structured as follows: